-We have appointed a designated teacher, Mrs. Natasha Norgate (SENCo) who is responsible for promoting the educational achievement of Children in Care and previous Children in Care in line with statutory guidance.
+We have appointed a designated teacher (the SENCo) who is responsible for promoting the educational achievement of Children in Care and previous Children in Care in line with statutory guidance.

 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.